Change the IPv4 Address in Windows Server

 Open the Network tab

-Sign in to the EDBB VPS Portal and open the Network tab on your VPS.
+Sign in to the EDBB Control Panel and open the Network tab on your VPS.
 Record the IPv4 details exactly as shown.

 2